pooja97/LeetCode/README.md

-Python3 solution for leetcode problems
+Python3 and SQL solution for leetcode problems